 - 1. Read the DataKeeper Cluster Edition Release Notes for late breaking information. - 2.
-Firewall Configurations Make sure you understand what ports must be opened on any firewalls. - 3.
-Network Bandwidth If replicating across a WAN, it is critical that a rate of change analysis be done to ensure there is adequate bandwidth. - 4.
+Firewall Configurations Make sure you understand what ports must be opened on any firewalls. - Network Bandwidth If replicating across a WAN, it is critical that a rate of change analysis be done to ensure there is adequate bandwidth. - 4.
 DataKeeper is a block-level volume replication solution and requires that each node in the cluster have additional volume(s) (other than the system drive) that are the same size and same drive letters.
 Please review Volume Considerations for additional information regarding storage requirements. - 5.
 Configure your Cluster It is important to have Windows Server configured as a cluster using either a node majority quorum (if there is an odd number of nodes) or a node and file share majority quorum (if there is an even number of nodes).
 Consult the Microsoft documentation on clustering or this article on the Clustering for Mere Mortals blog for step-by-step instructions.
-Microsoft released a hotfix that allows disabling of a node's vote which may help achieve a higher level of availability in certain multisite cluster configurations.
-This hotfix and when it should be used is described in this article in Clustering for Mere Mortals. - After the basic cluster is configured but prior to any cluster resources being created, install and license DataKeeper Cluster Edition on all cluster nodes.
-See the DataKeeper Cluster Edition Installation Guide for detailed instructions.
+Microsoft released a hotfix that allows disabling of a node's vote which may help achieve a higher level of availability in certain multi-site cluster configurations.
+This hotfix and when it should be used is described in this article in Clustering for Mere Mortals. - 6.
+After the basic cluster is configured but prior to any cluster resources being created, install and license DataKeeper Cluster Edition on all cluster nodes.
+See the DataKeeper Cluster Edition Installation Guide for detailed instructions. - A DataKeeper automatically installs .NET 4.7.2 and does not uninstall/remove any existing versions that are already installed. - Note If installing DataKeeper Cluster Edition on Windows "Core" (GUI-less Windows), make sure to read this section for detailed instructions Installing and Using DataKeeper on Windows 2008R2 Server Core Platforms.